yimyom/odroid-xu4-setup/README.md

 	At this stage, your ODroid XU4 also have full OpenGL support.
 You can even use software like [Blender](https://www.blender.org/).

-19. For security reason, kodi and its associated programs will be run by a user with limited priviledges, with no password and automatic login.
+19. For security reason, kodi and its associated programs will be run by a user with limited privileges, with no password and automatic login.
 We will call the user `kodi`:

 	```bash
 	sudo adduser --disabled-password --gecos "" kodi